Chapter 01: Convocation

 Within moments she was lost in the crowd again, shivers trickling down her back as she felt her pursuer's footsteps fade in her wake.
 Agile he was not.

 She knew where she needed to go.
-She could double back, give Zingiber a false trail to chase, and--
+She could double back, give Zingiber a false trail to chase, and—

 Ah.
-She caught the scent again.
+She caught the scent.
 Smoked lamb.

-Luna breached the edge of the open, pulling her hood up as she rushed to the banquet spread.
+Luna breached the edge of the open, pulling up her hood as she rushed to the banquet spread.

-She had found home again: flour dumplings in countless forms and sizes; chunky stews of meats and tubers; enough smoked jerky for a life’s worth of offerings; an entire table of fruits on the vine, encircling thirteen roast fowl.
+She had found home again: flour dumplings in six forms and sizes; chunky stews of meats and tubers; enough smoked jerky for a life's worth of offerings; an entire table of fruits on the vine, encircling thirteen roast fowl.

-A jolt at her side-- Luna gripped her dagger hilt by instinct.
+A jolt at her side—Luna gripped her dagger hilt by instinct.

 No. She froze.

-Not life or death, she reminded herself.
+No danger, she reminded herself.
 Just rangers.

 As casually as she could, she studied him from the corner of her eye.